 Mercy Care is the result of a strategic partnership between the City of Refuge and the Saint Joseph's Health System.
 With an expansive 10,000 square feet of space, Mercy Care provides services to thousands of patients annually.
 Patients are able to receive general medical, dental, vision, and mental health services at the facility.

-Eden Village 1 is the "One-Stop Shop for Women in Crisis," featuring 32 hotel-style rooms designed exclusively for mothers with children and 80 beds for single women.
+Eden Village is the “One-Stop Shop for Women in Crisis.”
+This expansive center features 32 hotel-style rooms designed exclusively for mothers with children and 80 beds for single women.
 The facility accommodates residents for up to 180 days if needed.
-In addition to housing, Eden Village 1 offers medical, vision, dental, and mental health care through the onsite Mercy Care Clinic.
-It also provides residents with vocational training, education, and childcare solutions.
+In addition to housing, Eden Village offers medical, vision, dental, and mental health care through Mercy Care.

 Vocation and Enterprise

 The Good Works Employment Center provides viable education and job training to help unemployed and underemployed women secure stable employment.

-The 180° Culinary Arts Program is an intense 10-week training program where students learn practical knowledge of the culinary arts and food preparation and earn a ServSafe Certification.
-The goal of this program is to empower those in crisis and guide them toward independent lives.
+The 180° Culinary Arts Program is an intensive 10-week training program where students learn practical knowledge of the culinary arts and food preparation and earn a ServSafe Certification.

 Click here to apply for NAPA Training Program.